 The mortar should have a firm consistency, much like peanut butter.
 You should be able to press your thumb into the mortar, with the thumb print remaining.

 - Mix up the mortar in a bucket with the margin trowel.
 Don't mix up a lot of mortar, in order to keep the mortar from drying up on you.

 - After mixing the mortar, let it sit for about 30 to 45 minutes.

 - Spray down the bricks and mortar with a garden hose.

-- Let it soak for about 30 minutes.
+- Let the water soak into the bricks for about 15 minutes.

-After that, it's just plain hard work.
-Take it slow, set small goals for yourself every day, and set your mind on getting that whole wall done over a course of weeks or months, instead of a weekend.
+- If working on a large project, set small goals for yourself every day.
+Set your mind on getting that whole wall done over a course of weeks or months, instead of a weekend.